 How to achieve maximum efficiency with your heat pump

 In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a fantastic alternative for particular northern regions, but extra land must be available in order to install the correct piping for a geothermal system.
+This is a fantastic alternative for particular northern climates, but extra land must be available in order to install the correct piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up purchasing a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up installing a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.

 If you can’t decide which system would best fit your needs, call Service Experts Heating & Air Conditioning to schedule